 If you are working on a project that could benefit from habitat suitability modelling, land cover classification of aerial images, or anonymized human movement data, please reach out to me to discuss more!

 I am community ecologist, data scientist, and conservation biologist.
 I am currently a post-doctoral fellow at Center for Urban Environments at the University of Toronto working with Scott MacIvor and Marc Johnson.
 In partnership with local conservation authorities, I am exploring how urban biodiversity is impacted by land development and climate change.
 I am also a visiting post-doctoral researcher at York University exploring the effects of climate variation on lake ice and chlorophyll.
 I recently completed a Killam post-doctoral fellowship at University of Alberta with James Cahill examining the effects climate change and grazing on the trophic structure of ecological communities.
-I completed my PhD at York University examining mechanisms of plant-plant interactions in arid and semi-arid ecosystems.
-My other research includes exploring green infrastructure as a tool to mitigate the loss of biodiversity in cities and promoting R stats through workshops, publications, and open-source software.
+I completed my PhD at York University with Christopher Lortie examining mechanisms I am a strong supporter of open science, particularly using R, and increasing science accessibility for everyone.
+Recently, I have also joined the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE) as a committee member.

 In addition to my academic research, I have worked as a research coordinator with the Ontario Climate Consortium (OCC) and The Nature Conservancy (TNC).
 At the OCC I collaborated with municipalities to develop an adaptation plan to climate change.
 My time with the TNC I provided recommendations for the strategic retirement of agricultural land to preserve endangered species in California.